-All degree-seeking students must carry a full-time load.
-Overloads (over 14 credits) require special permission but carry no additional charge.
+All degree-seeking students must carry a full-time load (normally 12-12-3).
+Overloads (over 14-14-8, respectively) require special permission but carry no additional charge.

-G3.
+- G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-No

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: Not applicable
+No - G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: Not applicable - G5.

-G5.
 Provide the estimated expenses for a typical full-time undergraduate student: